awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-fleet.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `PeerVpcId`  <a name="cfn-gamelift-fleet-peervpcid"></a>
-A unique identifier for a VPC with resources to be accessed by your Amazon GameLift fleet\.
+A unique identifier for a VPC with resources to be accessed by your GameLift fleet\.
 The VPC must be in the same Region as your fleet\.
 To look up a VPC ID, use the [VPC Dashboard](https://console.aws.amazon.com/vpc/) in the AWS Management Console\.
-Learn more about VPC peering in [VPC Peering with Amazon GameLift Fleets](https://docs.aws.amazon.com/gamelift/latest/developerguide/vpc-peering.html)\.
+Learn more about VPC peering in [VPC Peering with GameLift Fleets](https://docs.aws.amazon.com/gamelift/latest/developerguide/vpc-peering.html)\.
 *Required*: No
 *Type*: String
 *Minimum*: `1`